-Overall, we present an exploration of the complex Dutch landscape of reasons for drug switching, which is, in some cases, related to policies or market structure specific to The Netherlands.
+This study presents an exploration of the complex reasons for drug switching in the Netherlands, which are, in some cases, related to policies or market structure specific to the Netherlands.
 Nonetheless, these findings are of international relevance.
-The search for an optimized drug market system, in which generic drugs simultaneously have a large market share but a low number of drug switches, is not restricted to The Netherlands.
-Moreover, policies and financial incentives, such as mandatory INN prescribing, or price-driven tender systems for drug reimbursement are effective in many countries.
+The search for an optimized drug market system, in which generic drugs simultaneously have a large market share but a low number of drug switches, is not restricted to the Netherlands.
+Moreover, policies and financial incentives, such as mandatory INN prescribing and price-driven tender systems for drug reimbursement, are implemented in many countries.
 They would therefore likely result in a similar number of drug switches and similar reasons for those switches.
 Policymakers worldwide could thus utilize the results of our study.
-The results should open up the discussion about the acceptability of economic or distribution issues that cause drug switches, which in some cases result in clinical discomfort for patients.
-This is, however, a difficult discussion, as the issues are likely not easily solved and are perhaps essential for the financial viability of the pharmaceutical market.
+The results should also open up a discussion about the acceptability of economic or distribution issues underlying drug switches, which may result in clinical discomfort for patients.
+This is, however, a difficult discussion, as the issues are unlikely to be easily solved and influence the financial viability of the pharmaceutical market.

 No external funding was received for this research project.

 The opinions in this manuscript are only those of the authors.
 This manuscript is not intended to reflect the opinion of the Medicines Evaluation Board in The Netherlands nor any of the working parties or scientific committees of the European Medicines Agency.

 The protocol for this research was approved by the UPPER Institutional Review Board of the division of Pharmacoepidemiology and Clinical Pharmacology of Utrecht University, the Netherlands.
 For each participating pharmacy, a written informed consent was provided by the head pharmacist.

 – Switching between (generic) drugs of the same active substance results in adverse drug reactions

 – Drug switching occurs frequently in Dutch pharmacies